Lobesitdoll/mdncomp/README.md

   - Compressed data transfers

 - Define permanent/often used options in a config file (can be suspended when needed via option).
+- Copied text from terminal is easy to paste to Q&A sites, forums etc. to document feature support.
 - Localized user interface.
 - Built-in help per mdncomp option.
 - Cross-platform (where node and npm is available).